tinitodev/plutus-pioneer-program-3rd-cohort/lectures/week04/README.md

 ```
 which means that now Foo is not a pure-function anymore, but now is like a 'recipe' to calculate a Int that can have side-effects.

-Is VERY important to note, that "referential transparency" is maintain and is not broken by this.
+Is VERY important to note, that "referential transparency" is maintained and is not broken by this.
 Now, when invoking/calling Foo we don't get an Int, we get the 'recipe' to calculate that Int.

 In Haskell, only the 'main' function (entry point), can execute this so called I/O actions.